Nex-TON/Nexton_Frontend/README.md

 # Hack_a_TON_Frontend
 This frontend code is for setting up a Nexton Web App using React.js.
+It acts as client Part of the project

 ## Dependencies
 ```